Europe 2020 indicators - education

 - Educational attainment is defined according to the International Standard Classification of Education (ISCED).
 Tertiary educational attainment refers to ISCED 2011 level 5–8 (for data as from 2014) and to ISCED 1997 level 5–6 (for data up to 2013).

 - The Bologna process put in motion a series of reforms to make European higher education more compatible, comparable, competitive and attractive for students.
 Its main objectives were: the introduction of a three-cycle degree system (bachelor, master and doctorate); quality assurance; and recognition of qualifications and periods of study (source: Education and training statistics introduced).

-- The data in figure 11 refers to the age group 25–34, because the OECD database does not include the age group 30–34 that is used for the Europe 2020 target.
+- The data in Figure 11 refers to the 25–34 age group, because the OECD database does not include the 30–34 age group that is used for the Europe 2020 target.